survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 npm can be used as a task runner through `npm run` interface.
 Running the command shows all available scripts. npm works so that if you install a dependency, such as webpack, it links *node_modules/.bin* commands to the environment during the script execution.
 The scripts are commonly used for different build tasks.

-npm also provides `pre` and `post` script hooks through a naming convention for additional control.
-In the example below the convention is used to control what happens when `npm run publish` is executed.
-First it will generate distribution artifacts to publish, and assuming the process went through, it will deploy the site of the package.
+Use `pre` and `post` prefixes to group your scripts.
+For example, *npm run publish* will try to run `pretest`, `test`, and then `posttest` scripts.
+In the example below, the convention is used to control what happens when `npm publish` is executed.

 **package.json**